 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations
+Management's Discussion and Analysis of Financial Condition and Results of Operation s

 The following discussion and analysis of financial condition and results of operations should be read in conjunction with the Condensed Consolidated Financial Statements and related notes thereto included elsewhere in this report.
 This discussion contains forward-looking statements.
 Please see the "Cautionary Statement" above and "Risk Factors" below for discussions of the uncertainties, risks and assumptions associated with these statements.
 Our fiscal year-end financial reporting periods are a 52- or 53- week year ending on the Saturday closest to December 31st.
-Fiscal 2009 will have 52 weeks and fiscal 2008 had 53 weeks.
-In a 52-week year, each fiscal quarter consists of 13 weeks.
-The extra week in fiscal 2008 was added to the first quarter, making such quarter consist of 14 weeks.
-Our third quarter of fiscal 2009 ended October 3, 2009.
-Our third quarter of fiscal 2008 ended October 4, 2008.
+Fiscal 2010 will have 52 weeks and fiscal 2009 had 52 weeks.
+Our first quarter of fiscal 2010 ended April 3, 2010.
+Our first quarter of fiscal 2009 ended April 4, 2009.